lidofinance/docs/docs/staking-modules/csm/join-csm.md

 ![join-csm-4](../../../static/img/csm/join-csm-4.png)

 ### Possible negative stETH rebase consequences
 With the bond being stored in stETH, there is a risk of a reduction in the bond amount due to a negative stETH rebase.
 This might result in some Node Operators being unable to claim rewards (due to the actual bond being lower than required) or even validators becoming unbonded.
 This problem is described in detail in [Bond Mechanics in Lido ADR](https://hackmd.io/@lido/BJqWx7P0p).
-For this document, it is worth mentioning that no additional actions are required for CSM due to the low probability of the negative stETH rebase and a dedicated [fund](https://etherscan.io/address/0x8B3f33234ABD88493c0Cd28De33D583B70beDe35) at the Lido DAO's disposal for possible use as cover.
+For this document, it is worth mentioning that no additional actions are required for CSM due to the low probability of the negative stETH rebase and a dedicated [insurance fund](/contracts/insurance) at the Lido DAO's disposal for possible use as cover.

 ## Deposit data validation and invalidation (aka vetting and unvetting)
 Given the upcoming [DSM](https://hackmd.io/@lido/rJrTnEc2a) upgrade, CSM will utilize an [optimistic vetting](https://hackmd.io/@lido/ryw2Qo5ia) approach.
 Uploaded deposit data will be treated as valid unless DSM reports it is not.
 In case of invalid deposit data detection, DSM calls [`decreaseVettedSigningKeysCount`](https://github.com/lidofinance/community-staking-module/blob/main/src/CSModule.sol#L861) to set `vettedKeys` pointer to the deposit data prior to the first invalid deposit data.
 In this case a Node Operator should remove invalid keys to resume stake allocation to the valid non-deposited keys.